Rural Route Contributor Guidelines 2023

 Rural Route magazine explores the ongoing story of our community.
 Established in 2009, it focuses on the things we all love, namely, the people in our community and the things that are important to them.
 We seek to bring our neighborhoods together by building connections and creating a sense of belonging.
 To do so, we search out the positive and deeply meaningful stories that reflect the spirit and generosity of our community, alongside do-it-yourself projects, expert insights, and other topics of local interest.

 We accept submissions of stories and photographs from anyone in or closely connected to our readership area.
 We aim to cover a broad cross-section of stories by a variety of writers that would interest our rural population.
 We appreciate every submission and read every story, but we cannot guarantee publication of all submissions.

 Send articles, photographs, letters, and story ideas for consideration by e-mail to email@example.com

 Things you need to know

-Photos – Send photos as separate files and include a cut line for each photo
+Photos – Send photos as separate files, include photo credit and caption

 Deadline – 20th of the month 2 ½ months before the month of publication